gnzg/isoNode/README.md

 ### Easing further development

 It is possible to test newly introduced actions via the browser console as they are available via the window object.
-E.g. `window.store.dispatch('renderTiles');`
+E.g. `window.store.dispatch('refreshCanvas');`

 ### Misc